 This list is intended for personal use and acquisition of small quantities of naloxone in Seattle.
 If you are looking to order large quantities for organizational or mutual aid, contact the local or state Department of Health.

-Fentanyl test strips are available for free at the Central Library.
+Fentanyl test strips are available for free at all locations while supplies last.

 Fentanyl test strips are small strips of paper that can detect the presence of fentanyl in different kinds of drugs and drug forms.
 They provide people who use drugs and communities with important information about fentanyl in the illegal drug supply so they can take steps to reduce risk of overdose.